ogeen-toma/USRP-prototype-for-channel-statistics-estimation/README.md

 The link of the research paper regarding this project can be found in https://ieeexplore.ieee.org/document/9562224 which provide a better understanding about the functionality and the benefit of this prototype.

+If you in any way use this code for research that results in publications, please cite our original article in the link above.